-Provides a guide to solving common problems, and explains how to replace paper, toner, and other consumables.
+Provides a guide to solving common problems, and explains how to replace paper, toner or print cartridge, and other consumables.

-Security Reference
+❖ Security Reference

 This manual is for administrators of the machine.
-It explains security functions that you can use to prevent unauthorized use of the machine, data tampering, or information leakage.
+It explains security functions that the administrators can use to protect data from being tampered, or prevent the machine from unauthorized use.
+Also refer to this manual for the procedures for registering administrators, as well as setting user and administrator authentication.